 What is Business Analytics?

-Business analytics (BA) is a collection of methodologies and tools for applying data analysis, statistical modelling, and other quantitative techniques to address business issues.
+Business analytics (BA) is a collection of methodologies and tools for applying data analysis, statistical modeling, and other quantitative techniques to address business issues.
 It involves a rigorous, iterative analysis of the data within an organization with a focus on statistical analysis to inform decision-making.
+Understanding the different types of business analytics—descriptive, diagnostic, predictive, and prescriptive—can help organizations make more informed, data-driven decisions and optimize their operations.

 Types of Business Analytics